kubernetes-retired/service-catalog/docs/v1/use-cases.md

 * As a Broker operator, I want to control the number of bindings to a Service Instance so that I may provide limits for services (e.g. free plan with 3 bindings).
 (TODO: Do we care?)
-* As a user of a service instance, I want a predictable set of Kubernetes resources (Secrets, ConfigMap) created after binding, so that I know how to configure my application to use the Service Instance.
+* As a user of a Service Instance, I want a predictable set of Kubernetes resources (Secrets, ConfigMap, etc.) created after binding, so that I know how to configure my application to use the Service Instance.
-* As a catalog operator, I want to be able to discover what applications are bound to services I am responsible for, so that I may operate the service properly.
+* As a broker operator, I want to be able to discover what applications are bound to Service Instances I am responsible for, so that I may operate the service properly.
-* As a User I should be able to see what service instances my applications are bound to.
+* As a User I should be able to see what Service Instances my applications are bound to.
-* As a User I should be able to pass paramters when binding to a service instance so that I may indicate what type of binding my application needs.
+* As a User I should be able to pass paramters when binding to a Service Instance so that I may indicate what type of binding my application needs.
   (e.g. credential type, admin binding, ro binding, rw binding)

 As a User, I should be able to accomplish the following sets of bindings: